valkey-io/valkey-py/docs/redismodules.rst

 RedisJSON Commands
 ******************

-These are the commands for interacting with the `RedisJSON module <https://redisjson.io>`_.
+These are the commands for interacting with the `RedisJSON module <https://valkeyjson.io>`_.
 Below is a brief example, as well as documentation on the commands themselves.

 **Create a json object**

 .. code-block:: python

-    import redis
+    import valkey
-    r = redis.Redis()
+    r = valkey.Valkey()
     r.json().set("mykey", ".", {"hello": "world", "i am": ["a", "json", "object!"]})

 Examples of how to combine search and json can be found `here <examples/search_json_examples.html>`_.

-.. automodule:: redis.commands.json.commands
+.. automodule:: valkey.commands.json.commands
     :members: JSONCommands

 -----